-We strongly support DEP's inclusion of national sales data on the product(s) being reported.
 Under the Maine mercury product notification requirement, the manufacturers must provide "the total amount of mercury in all units of the product or product components sold in the United States during the most recent calendar year for which sales figures are available, reported either for the units or components sold by the manufacturer or as aggregated by a manufacturer trade association for all units of the product or components made by the industry".
 See 38 MRSA 1661-A.1.D.
 Similarly, quantity data is sought by EPA for each of the PFAS production and processing activities.

 Total quantity data is critical to know for priority setting purposes under the Maine law, since it provides an indication of the potential for products to contaminate Maine's land and water resources, through use and/or waste management.
-National data must be requested since statespecific data will not be available.
+Indeed, Using the reporting data, IMERC periodically published national data on mercury use in products, which became the best source of data in the country until EPA recently adopted its own product-based reporting obligations.
+National data must be requested since state-specific data will not be available.

-Unrelated to the rule text itself, as part of form preparation, we suggest DEP utilize the same drop-down codes EPA has proposed to use for the identity of the type of product (Table 5), and PFAS functions in products or components (Table 4).7 Using the same codes, where possible, can facilitate data comparisons and may contribute to greater consistency in data quality.
+Unrelated to the rule text itself, as part of form preparation, we suggest DEP utilize the same drop-down codes EPA has proposed to use for the identity of the type of product (Table 5), and PFAS functions in products or components (Table 4).
+Using the same codes, where possible, can facilitate data comparisons and may contribute to greater consistency in data quality.